inspeq/inspeq-docs/metrics.md

 **Interpretation**

-The metric output will indicate the detected tone of the response, such as "Positive", "Negative", "Friendly", "Professional", "Sarcastic", etc. This helps determine whether the response's tone is appropriate for the given context and audience.
+The metric output will indicate the detected tone of the response, such as "Positive", "Negative", "Neutral", "Friendly", "Professional", "Sarcastic", etc. This helps determine whether the response's tone is appropriate for the given context and audience.

 **Usage**